Chair: Dr. Marcell Vollmer, SAP Ariba (Germany)

-Speakers: Matt Pfahlert, Australian Centre for Rural Entrepreneurs (Australia), Ailsa Clark, InspirAlba (Scotland), Melat Yosef, VitaBite Nutrition, Ethiopia and David Upton, Common Good Solutions (Canada)
+Speakers: Matt Pfahlert, Australian Centre for Rural Entrepreneurs (Australia), Ailsa Clark, InspirAlba (Scotland), Melat Yosef, VitaBite Nutrition (Ethiopia) and David Upton, Common Good Solutions/Social Enterprise Institute (Canada)

-Chairs: Jan Owen, Foundation for Young Australians (Australia) and Jim Schorr, Vanderbilt University and SEWF (USA)
+Chairs: Jan Owen AM, Foundation for Young Australians (Australia) and Jim Schorr, Vanderbilt University/SEWF CIC (USA)

 Speakers: Andrew Bailie, FreshSight (Scotland), Lindsey Hall, Real Ideas CIC (England) and Noa Woolloff, Inspiring Stories (New Zealand)

-Speakers: Eoghan Mackie, Challenges Worldwide (Scotland), Uma Prajapati, Upasana Integral Design (India), Louise Scott, PwC (UK) and Matt Sparkes, Linklaters (UK)
+Speakers: Eoghan Mackie, Challenges Worldwide (Scotland), Uma Prajapati, Upasana Integral Design (India), Louise Scott, PwC (UK) and Matt Sparkes, Linklaters (UK), Severin Luebke, DFID (UK)

 Chair: Corinne Baggley, ESDC, Federal Government of Canada